 Still, none of that changed the fact that people kept asking.
 Eventually I settled on a standard answer, which was, “Like all marriages, it’s nothing but roses and butterflies,” said in a lightly ironic tone.
 It worked extremely well.
 The responses I got seemed much more self-aware, less glib.
 One woman was honest and cute enough to turn to her husband and say, “Roses and butterflies!
 We didn’t have any of those, did we?”

 The thing that made it so extra painful and so disillusioning was that I honestly wasn’t expecting a fairytale.
 I knew good marriages aren’t effortless.
 But I thought I was prepared.

 Nor do I understand how it gets better even though you can’t always see what has changed.
-But it does get better.
+But it did get better.

-And even though things weren’t great, the longer we were married the more I understood why I had felt so strongly that my husband was the man I was “supposed” to marry; why, even though it was so hard, he was better for me than any other man would have been.
+And even though things weren’t great, the longer we were married the more I understood why I had felt so strongly that my husband was the person I was “supposed” to marry; why, even though it was so hard, he was better for me than any other person would have been.

-A little over a month ago things jumped forward again.
-We had a couple of difficult conversations that would usually have turned into arguments…and didn’t.
+A little over a month ago things moved forward again.
+We had a couple of difficult conversations that would usually have turned into arguments… and didn’t.
 I don’t know why or how we were suddenly mature enough to manage that when we couldn’t before.
-One of the conversations was about our big unresolved issue.
-While we were having it, I felt the world shift around me, and since then, I’ve seen a big change in my husband’s behavior.
+While we were having a conversation about a long unresolved issue, I felt the world shift around me, and since then, I’ve seen a big change in my partner’s behavior.
 I don’t know why or how it suddenly clicked, but I couldn’t be more grateful.